jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/1_Cases_B.typ

 === Optimization Case B <chap_4_5_1>

 // ------------------------------- beam model ------------------------------- //

-// TODO better phrasing - mayabe two distinct sentences In previous @chap_4_5_0 optimization case A was elaborated.
+In the previous @chap_4_5_0, optimization case A was elaborated upon.
-The beam model utilized for optimization case B, depicted in @fig_84, differs significantly from case A through its modified support configuration.
+The beam model used for optimization case B, shown in @fig_84, differs significantly from case A due to its modified support configuration.
 Preliminary assessments suggest that this configuration more closely resembles the real-world support characteristics of a #gls("swith").
 Rather than employing a single clamp at the wing root, the new model incorporates two supports positioned in close proximity to each other.
 The first support restricts displacement in the horizontal direction and can withstand bending moments, but it permits vertical movement.